is different in every country and the Dutch market

 You can read about our payroll services in the Netherlands in the infographic below:

 Payroll taxes in the Netherlands

 Each investor or company that employs in the Netherlands automatically becomes a ‘resident taxpayer’ of the country, and every worker must be offered a contract in accordance to the Dutch payroll tax laws

 .
 The employer must administer payroll according to Dutch standards, meaning the company must be register at the Dutch Payroll Tax Office

 , and all monthly wages, taxes and social fees must be withheld and paid on time to the Tax Authority.

 We are able to provide flexible payroll solutions in the Netherlands that improve payroll management for our clients, and saving their time and resource that can be used to improve business productivity.
 Thus, our customers can focus on the main activity of their business without concerning about the payroll service.

 Specific characteristics of the Dutch market

-In the Netherlands, the companies may choose between a manual and an automated payroll system.
+may choose between a manual and an automated payroll system.
 The automatic payroll process has the advantages of total control and automatically update for payroll changes, but the usage of this procedure requires specific knowledge in this field.
 The manual payroll process requires more time and does not permit the submission of wage tax in the online option.

 Foreign companies with employees in the Netherlands must register for a fictitious residence in this country in order to pay taxes.
 The entrepreneurs must set up a payroll administration and must pay each month the wage tax and premiums for the social security funds or they may work under their foreign Ltd only with the tax authorities’ approval.